FreeTubeApp/FreeTube/README.md

 - LibRedirect
 - RedirectTube

 [LibRedirect](https://libredirect.github.io/) automatically redirect YouTube links to FreeTube.
-To make it work, you’ll need to enable the relevant option in the advanced settings of extension.
+To make it work, you’ll need to select FreeTube as Frontend in the Services settings of the extension.

 [RedirectTube](https://github.com/MStankiewiczOfficial/RedirectTube), doesn’t automatically open YouTube links in FreeTube.
 Instead, it adds buttons to the toolbar and context menu, which you can click to open videos in FreeTube manually.